sleekdata/misc-projects/snowflake_dbt_key_pair_setup.md

 * This setup establishes a **secure handshake** between the external system and Snowflake.
 * The external system can connect and be verified by Snowflake using the public key, **without sending a password**.
 * This method is secure and suitable for **automated workflows** and **system-to-system passwordless connections**.
+* Note: A passphrase can be used to protect the private key locally within the external system.
+This passphrase never leaves the system and is not transmitted to Snowflake.